 The fees below will apply to your investment in Downing ONE VCT.
 They can reduce the amount invested in your portfolio.
 VAT will be charged where applicable.
 Note, you can get tax relief on the full amount you pay into the VCT.
 For full details of the charges, please read the Prospectus.

-Execution only (via an intermediary): 4.5% of the monies subscribed.
+Execution only (via an intermediary): 4.5% of the sum invested.

 (Paid by investor and also referred to as 'promoter's fee' in the Prospectus.)